Best Blue Yeti Accessories – Stands, Boom Arms, Pop Filters, Shock Mounts

 Pop Filters - to Eliminate All Your Plosives

 Everybody who wants a crisp and clear recording without any popping sound needs a great filter.
+So, what's the best pop filter for Blue Yeti?
 The following should fit your needs no matter if you’re a musician or a broadcaster.

 It is slightly curved and covers an area that extends well beyond the front of the mic.
 It blocks all of the fast moving air with a durable wire mesh.
 The articulating filter hand allows you to easily position the filter wherever you need it.